December 19, 2003

 December 10, 2003

-Poetry locale [Filed under: General]
+Poetry locale [Filed under: Group Meetings]

 Hey!
 Can we do poetry this week at our place?
 It would help me out and it looks like chez Jon and Sam is the place to be FRI night.
 If its inconvenient, though, no worries.